saurabh260120/IRIS-RoR-Bootcamp-2021/INSTALL_LINUX.md

 If you are using Windows, we recommend you to install and use the LTS version of Ubuntu (or) any other Linux distro of your choice.
 There are multiple ways of installing a Linux distro:
-- Dual boot
+- Dual Boot
 - Virtual Machine
-- Windows Subsystem for Linux(WSL)
+- Windows Subsystem for Linux (WSL)

 ## Dual Boot

-_Dual booting_ installs multiple operating systems - in this case, Windows and Ubuntu(or any other Linux distro).
+_Dual booting_ installs multiple operating systems - in this case, Windows and Ubuntu (or any other Linux distro).
 Every time you power on your device, you can decide the operating system you want to use.